-Choosing between NordPass and RoboForm means picking between a seasoned password manager veteran and a fast-rising newcomer.
+Deciding between NordPass and RoboForm means weighing years of proven experience against fresh momentum and modern ambition.
 The internet might be overflowing with memes and cat videos, but it’s also a minefield of hackers, malware, and scams.
 That’s why a good password manager is essential — and today’s contenders couldn’t be more different.

 RoboForm is the seasoned pro, trusted for decades for its reliability and feature-rich toolkit.
 NordPass is the sleek newcomer, backed by security audits and brimming with fresh, innovative features.